pswens/ControlsAssessmentSpecifications/docs/source/Controls2.md

 ### Operations

-1. For each item in `GV5`, perform a lookup in Input 2 to verify supported/unsupported status.
+1. For each item in `GV5`, perform a lookup in Input 2 to verify the supported/unsupported status.
     1. Enumerate each item labeled "unsupported" but "supported" based on Input 2 (M2)
-    2. Enumerate each item labeled "supported" but is "unsupported" based on Input 2 (M3).
+    2. Enumerate each item labeled "supported" but "unsupported" based on Input 2 (M3).

 2. Identify and note truly "unsupported" items from Input 1 after conducting Operation 1 (M4).